Subject 1A

 No real name.
 No location tags.
 No cross-linked accounts.

-So, when the message came in, you filed it where you file most things like that…
+So, when the message appeared, you filed it where you file most things like that…

 The radar site finally comes into view.